farzadghanei/statsd-metrics/docs/client.rst

     client.increment("login")
     client.timing("db.search.username", 3500)

-The client settings (remote host, port or prefix) can be changed later (if it's required).
+The client settings (remote host, port or prefix) after the instance has been initialized or even used to send metrics.

 .. code-block:: python